 Postoperative protection of the eye typically involves the following actions:

 - The ophthalmologist usually tapes a bandage and a rigid eye shield over the eye at the end of surgery.
-Depending on the type of anesthesia, even this may not be necessary.

 - Most surgeons don't require any bandages after the first post-operative visit except to wear just the rigid eye shield at night for the first week.